 8. How do I apply for financial support?

 There are also scholarships and other forms of financial support available.
-Information on support from sources outside the Computer Science and Engineering Department may be obtained from the Financial Aid Office, the Scholarship Office, or the School of Graduate Studies.
+Information on support from sources outside the Computer Science and Engineering Department may be obtained from the Financial Aid Office, the Scholarship Office, the Career Center, or the School of Graduate Studies.

 9. How do I find out the status of my application?